iocafe/iocafe-doc/source/get-started/start-steps/200329-set-up-and-test-development-environment.rst

 **************************
 I list here the tools which we have used.
 Code is plain C code, and it is possible to use other tools as well.

-* Linux: cmake build system and QT creator as IDE.
+* Linux: cmake build system, Visual Studio Code or QT creator as IDE.
-* Windows: Visual Studio 2019 community edition.
+* Windows: Visual Studio 2026 community edition.
 Large business with > $1 million revenue need to use the commercial version.
-* Most of scripting and some server side programming is Python 3.
+* Most of scripting and some programming is Python 3.
-* Kivy and Pyglet Python libraries are used in some examples (kivy in ispy).
 * Sphinx is used for documentation.
-* I recommend Git Kraken, it is free for non commercial use.
+* I like Git Kraken, it is free for non commercial use.

 Micro-controller development tools
 **********************************